Code of Conduct

 Dissemination and Review

-The district has a long-standing set of expectations for conduct on school property and at school functions as well as conduct off school premises, which relates to the Cohoes City School District, its students and staff.
+The district has a long-standing set of expectations for conduct on school property and at school functions on and off school premises.
 These expectations are based on the principles of civility, mutual respect, citizenship, character, tolerance, honesty and integrity.

-The Board recognizes the need to clearly define these expectations for acceptable conduct on school property, identify the possible consequences of unacceptable conduct, and to ensure that discipline, when necessary, is administered fairly and promptly.
-To this end, the Board adopts this code of conduct (“code”).
+The Board recognizes the need to clearly define these expectations for acceptable conduct on school property, identify the possible developmentally appropriate, graduated consequences of unacceptable conduct, and to ensure that discipline, when necessary, is administered fairly and promptly, keeping in mind the goal is to teach students there are consequences to actions and choices.
+To this end, the Board adopts this code of conduct (“code”), which is based upon education laws, regulations and Board policies.

 Unless otherwise indicated, this code applies to all students, school personnel, parents and other visitors when on school property or attending a school function.